 I use a spreadsheet to plan our lessons.
 I begin this step of the process by copying the yearly overview from the previous year and deleting the specific resources, so all that remains is the list of subjects.

 Then, I delete any subjects we will not cover and add any we didn’t cover the previous year.
 Then I fill in basic details such as the time period in history, composers, artists, and poets.

 Choose resources to use for each subject.

 Next, choose resources for each subject if you are not using a boxed curriculum.
 It can be helpful to look through book lists and suggestions from other trusted sources.
-All Through The Ages is a great resource to find living books for history and geography.
+All Through The Ages by Christine Miller is a great resource to find living books for history and geography.

 Also, I keep a list of resources I want to use in the future to refer to when I am planning.

 Now that you have determined which resources you will use, design a draft of your weekly schedule.
 Decide which subjects you want to cover on which days and how long you expect each to take.

 We rarely stick to this schedule precisely, but it helps me plan our school year in several ways.

 - First, I can see when I have too much scheduled.
 I then have to decide what is most important for us to do and what I need to remove from the schedule.

 - Second, I can see when each child needs my assistance and rearrange lessons as needed so that my children do not need my help simultaneously.